-There might also be existing organised social groups for teenagers with disability, including those with ASD.
-Examples are special sporting teams, or camps that teenagers can take part in for a small fee.
+There might also be existing organised social groups for teenagers with disability, including autistic teenagers.
+Examples include sporting programs or camps that teenagers can take part in for a small fee.

 Your local council might have a recreation or access officer who can help match your child’s interests to activities running in the community.
-Or your state or territory autism association might be able to help you find local organisations for young people with disability.
+Or your state or territory autism association might be able to help you find local organisations for young autistic people.

-Another option is for your child with autism spectrum disorder (ASD) to start his own club or organise regular events for people with similar interests and needs.
+Your autistic child might be interested in starting their own group or organising regular events for people with similar interests and needs.
 Here are some things to think about if your child likes this idea:

 - What is your child most interested in?
-For example, if she’s interested in stamp collecting, she could start a stamp collecting group.
+For example, if your child is interested in stamp collecting, they could start a stamp collecting group.
 Other ideas include a painting, skating, bowling or dinner club group.

-- What networks does your child have to promote a new group or event, so that he reaches other teenagers with similar interests and needs?
+- What networks does your child have to reach other teenagers with similar interests and needs?
 Your network of family and friends, the school, your local community or a safe online community could be good places to start.

-- Does your child want or need some help learning how to organise and promote a group or event?
-Consider who in your child’s life could help her with this, or find support programs that can help your child set up a group through social media or online notice boards.
+- Does your child want or need some help learning how to organise and promote an activity, group or event?
+Consider who in your child’s life could help them, or find support programs that can help your child set up a group through social media or online chat rooms.
 If the activity is happening through your child’s school, you could discuss how learning these skills could be part of your child’s schoolwork.

 Here are some steps to help your child promote a group or event:

-- Choose an event based on your child’s special interest.
+- Choose an event based on your child’s interests.

 - Choose a venue for the event.